Julia Amory Appleton Traveling Fellowship in Architecture

 The award will be judged in two parts, in the following manner:

-- Students should submit a Porfolio, which must be uploaded to the Architecture Department Awards iSite by midnight Monday March 25, 2013.
-For MArch I students, the portfolio should contain a record of the first six semesters of design work completed at the GSD*.
-For MArch AP students, your portfolio would be expected to include four semesters of design work.
+Finalists selected from Part 1 should submit a Porfolio, which must be uploaded by midnight Monday May 16, 2016.
+For MArch I students, the portfolio should contain a record of the first six semesters of design work completed at the GSD, as well as the thesis**.
+For MArch AP students, your portfolio would be expected to include four semesters of design work, plus thesis.
 For MArch II students, your portfolio should include design work completed during all three semesters at the GSD.
 A faculty committee will review the submitted portfolios and choose a group of finalists to submit for the second round of judging.

 **The primary emphasis of the portfolio should be on academic work completed at the GSD.
 However, competition & profesional work may be included, provided it is clearly labeled as such.
 When work is completed as part of a collaborative team, the student's individual contribution should be made explicit.